 Here θ is the angle between the line of sight and the direction of the acceleration.

 The radiation field Erad produced by an accelerating point charge decreases as 1/r, while the static Coulomb field decreases as 1/r2.
 The static field decreases with distance much faster than the radiation field, and therefore the radiation field will dominate at large distance for accelerating charge distributions.
-In addition, radiation fields are often produced by accelerating electrons, while the static fields are produced by all charges (positive nuclei and negative electrons) and cancel each other out.
+In addition, radiation fields are only produced by accelerating charges, (often the electrons), while static fields are produced by all charges (positive nuclei and negative electrons) and cancel each other out.

 Far from the source of an electromagnetic wave, we often treat